minershive/hiveon-kb/hiveon_asic/hiveon_asic_new.md

   src="https://github.com/minershive/hiveon-kb/raw/master/images/hiveon_asic_new/oc.png?sanitize=true" data-canonical-src="https://github.com/minershive/hiveon-kb/raw/master/images/hiveon_asic_new/oc.png"
   />

-Select the profile you want then click the **Apply Changes** button at the bottom of the window and wait for the algorithm to finish auto tuning the ASIC. **This may take up to an hour** depending on the selected profile.
-Your hasrates may wildly fluctuate during the process — this is normal.
+Select the profile you want then click the **Apply Changes** button at the bottom of the window and wait for the algorithm to finish auto-tuning the ASIC. **This may take up to an hour** depending on the selected profile.
+Your hashrates may wildly fluctuate during the process — this is normal.

 <img
   src="https://github.com/minershive/hiveon-kb/raw/master/images/hiveon_asic_new/power_profiles.png?sanitize=true" data-canonical-src="https://github.com/minershive/hiveon-kb/raw/master/images/hiveon_asic_new/power_profiles.png"